 At PCA&D, the Registrar and Director of Facilities are responsible for preparing the annual disclosure of crime statistics contained in this report.
 Crime statistics for the College are taken from incident reports submitted to and maintained by the Director of Facilities after any reported on-campus occurrence.
-Statistics are also gathered from the Lancaster City Bureau of Police concerning the 202-204 N. Prince Street facility occupied by the College and 30-40 W. King St which is Steinman Lofts, PCA&D's on-campus housing facility.
+Statistics are also gathered from the Lancaster City Bureau of Police concerning the 202-204 N. Prince Street facility occupied by the College, 30-40 W. King St, Steinman Lofts, PCA&D's on-campus housing facility and 10 S. Prince St for apartments and public areas controlled by the College at Stevens House condominiums.